 Centers, Institutes, and Partnerships

-The College of Education and Human Performance Community Counseling and Research Center (CCRC) offers free individual, couple and family counseling services to the Central Florida community.
+The UCF College of Community Innovation and Education Community Counseling and Research Center (CCRC) offers free individual, couple and family counseling services to the Central Florida community.
 The CCRC is a state of the art clinical training facility for Master's and Doctoral level counselors-in-training in the Counselor Education program and clinical supervision is provided by program faculty.
 In addition to providing clinical services, the CCRC provides a venue for conducting empirical research on service delivery and utilization with implications for improved treatment outcomes and the design of training protocols.

 The University of Central Florida Marriage and Family Research Institute (MFRI) was created in 2003 to support and strengthen healthy relationships for individuals, couples and families.
 The MFRI is committed to (a) conducting and disseminating rigorous research that contributes to the understanding of relationships and provides useful clinical applications; (b) collaborating with community partners to enrich the lives of individuals, couples and families and (c) providing inclusive and accessible services to the widest reach of people across race, ethnicity, ability, religion, class, culture, and sexual orientation.

-Seminole County Public Schools (SCPS) and UCF College of Education and Human Performance Partnership
+Seminole County Public Schools (SCPS) and UCF UCF College of Community Innovation and Education Partnership

-The Partnership between Seminole County Public Schools (SPCS) and the UCF College of Education and Human Performance provides free counseling services to students and families within their own community (elementary schools) with an emphasis on promoting students’ academic and personal-social development.
+The Partnership between Seminole County Public Schools (SPCS) and the UCF UCF College of Community Innovation and Education provides free counseling services to students and families within their own community (elementary schools) with an emphasis on promoting students’ academic and personal-social development.
 Weekly counseling sessions are facilitated by Master's and Doctoral level counselors-in-training who are under the direct supervision of program faculty and last approximately 50 minutes.
 Currently these services are provided at Hamilton and Midway Elementary Schools.